nlpsandbox/nlpsandbox.io/wiki/608956-NLPDevelopers.md

 - Portable
 - Cloud-friendly

-The sections below describe how to build and benchmark your first NLP Tool using the NLP Sandbox.
+The sections below describe how to build and benchmark your first NLP Sandbox tool using the NLP Sandbox.
 But beforehand, let's briefly discuss some of the key aspects of the design of the NLP Sandbox.

 ### API Services vs Programs